dongzhang0725/GOSemSim/docs/featuredArticles.md

 <span class='st_sina_hcount' displayText='Sina'></span>
 <span class='st_linkedin_hcount' displayText='LinkedIn'></span>

+Let [us know](https://github.com/GuangchuangYu/GOSemSim/wiki/feature-articles) if you have published using `GOSemSim` and your publication will be featured here.

 ## Diease or Drug analysis

 + Regulatory T Cells Orchestrate Similar Immune Evasion of Fetuses and Tumors in Mice, **The Journal of Immunology**, Arp.
 2016, <http://dx.doi.org/10.4049/jimmunol.1501834>